 Generally, the criteria used for funding to be granted are as follows:

 - How strong your case is and the likelihood of a favorable outcome;

 - The potential for returns through settlements or verdicts based on the outcomes of past cases;

 - The potential and forecasted timeframe for the conclusion of the litigation process; and

 - The potential profit for our investors and how much the client will get after the litigation or settlement process are finalized.

 The bottom line

-On the contrary, we understand how such cases and your funding application will solely be processed based on the likelihood and potential value of settlement and judgments.
-Likewise, this applies also when plaintiffs get funding, and therefore credit checks are not part of the equation, come what may.
+When, on the other hand, it’s lawyers that are getting funded, rest assured that, unlike banks, we at Baker Street Funding do not require collateral.
+On the contrary, your funding application will solely be processed based on the likelihood and potential value of a settlement or judgment.
+Likewise, this also applies when plaintiffs get funding, and therefore putting up collateral and credit checks are not part of the equation, come what may.

-Lastly, it must also be stated that Baker Street’s legal funding solutions for law firms and attorneys are offered with a 2% flat rate.
-We understand the financials of law firms, and as always, we remain determined to continue funding attorneys and their clients, which in turn enables them to meet long-term strategic goals.
+Our business model is focused on helping people by providing the best rates possible.
+Baker Street’s Legal Funding solutions for law firms and attorneys are offered at a 2% flat rate.
+We understand the financials of law firms, and as always, we remain determined to continue funding attorneys and their plaintiff clients, which in turn enables them to meet long-term strategic goals.